jriguera/bosh-ironic-cpi-release/README.md

 ```

 This BOSH Release has two jobs. **ironic_cpi**, the main one, the implementation of the CPI
 and an optional **dav_registry** which is an implementation of the BOSH Registry API in Lua
 for Nginx.
 Making the most of the WebDAV protocol (which is needed to manage the Config-Drive
-Metatata) I have decided to create a simple implementation of the Registry API to delegate
+Metatata for Ironic standalone) I have decided to create a simple implementation of the Registry
-in WebDAV as a bakend.
-The JSON *settings* needed by the agent is really simple, no database
+API to delegate in WebDAV as bakend.
+The JSON *settings* needed by the agent is really simple,
-is needed and it is possible to use the Config-Drive Metadata as storage.
+no database is needed, it is possible to use the Config-Drive Metadata as storage.
 The Lua
-implementation just do internal redirections to metadata location, doing some checks and
+implementation just does internal redirections to metadata location, doing some checks and
 creating the JSON file.
 There are two ideas behing this implementation:

-  * Run this program in a external NGINX server, the one which provides the ConfigDrive Metadata.
+  * To run this program in a external NGINX server, the one which provides the ConfigDrive Metadata.
   Ironic ConfigDrive Metadata and Stemcells can be living on the same location as the registry,
   centralizing all BOSH Agent specifications for every server on the same repository.

-  * Run the WebDAV inside BOSH VM providing Stemcell storage, ConfigDrive Metadata and Registry.
+  * Run the WebDAV inside BOSH VM providing Stemcell and ConfigDrive Metadata storage and
+  Registry API.

 # General considerations